Npickard00/MATH3001/IOPERC26/readme.md

 See call: https://iopscience.iop.org/collections/ercl-250113-756

-The local parent directory must be set to one's environment in most codes supplied below.
+The local parent directory must be set to one's environment in most codes supplied, and discussed below.

 Three-panel graphs for 2015 and 2020 River Aire (graph made/placed into a subfolder "data", relative to parent directory:
 - code: QuadrantandSquarelakeCode.py without GRR; set to Armley2015 or Armley2020 data